Iguana2024/sprint3/README.md

 - **Nginx:** A high-performance web server and reverse proxy server used to handle HTTP requests and serve static content.
 Nginx is known for its efficiency and scalability, making it ideal for handling high-traffic loads.
 It also provides features like load balancing, SSL termination, and caching to improve performance and security.
 - **AWS EC2:** Amazon Web Services (AWS) Elastic Compute Cloud (EC2) provides scalable computing capacity in the cloud.
 AWS EC2 instances host the deployed application, ensuring scalability, reliability, and cost-effectiveness.
 They provide the computational power needed to run the application and can be easily scaled up or down based on demand.
 - **CERT-Bot:** An open-source tool used for automating the process of obtaining SSL certificates from certificate authorities (CAs) like Let's Encrypt.
 It simplifies the management of SSL/TLS certificates, ensuring secure communication between the web server and clients.
+- **Git Actions:** A feature of Git that allows for automating tasks and workflows in the software development process.
+Git Actions helps improve code quality and deployment efficiency.

 ## Requirements
 IGD Data Storage requires Docker Engine`s latest version